reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

 ### Task 2: Get the Device Connection String

 For a device to connect to an IoT Hub, it needs to establish a connection.
 In this lab, you will use a connection string to connect your device directly to the IoT Hub (this form of authentication is often referred to as symmetric key authentication).
 When using Symmetric key authentication, there are two connection strings available - one that utilizes the Primary key, the other that uses the Secondary key.
 As noted above, the Primary and Secondary keys are only generated once the device record is saved.
 Therefore, to obtain one of the connection strings, you must first save the record (as you did in the task above) and then re-open the device record (which is what you are about to do).

-In this task, you will get the device connection string from the Azure Portal.

 1. On the **IoT devices** pane of your IoT Hub, under **Device ID**, click on **sensor-th-0001**.